 We're using maps of the local area and atlases of the world to locate rivers and to discuss the features.

-In DT, we shall work with textiles, weaving and sewing like the VIkings did.
+In DT, we shall work with textiles, sculpting various objects from the Ancient Egyptian Era.

 Coach Dan is focussing on football.
 We will continue to build swimming skills and confidence in the water.